HuangOwen/Awesome-LLM-Compression/README.md

 This is an active repository and your contributions are always welcome!
 Before you add papers/tools into the awesome list, please make sure that:

 - The paper or tools is related to **Large Language Models (LLMs)**.
 If the compression algorithms or tools are only evaluated on small-scale language models (e.g., BERT), they should not be included in the list.
-- The paper should be inserted in the correct position in chronological order (publication/Arxiv release time).
+- The paper should be inserted in the correct position in chronological order (publication/arxiv release time).
-- The link to [Paper] should be the Arxiv page, not the pdf page if this is a paper posted on Arxiv.
+- The link to [Paper] should be the arxiv page, not the pdf page if this is a paper posted on arxiv.

 ## Star History